themattwilliams/website/learn/api-documentation/how-to-choose-an-api-documentation-tool.md

 For more advanced customization, Redocly supports theme configuration files that provide structured theming options without requiring custom CSS.

 > **Best Practice**: Start with CSS variables for basic theming, then use component-specific selectors for targeted customizations.
 Always test your styles across different browsers and devices to ensure consistency.

-> **Styling Tip**: When customizing Redocly documentation, use browser developer tools to inspect the actual rendered elements.
-Look for `data-testid`, `data-component-name`, or class attributes that contain component names.
-This approach ensures your CSS targets real elements rather than hypothetical class names.

 ### Brand-consistent components